 For Mac, we recommend the following steps to install Garden.
 You can also follow the manual installation steps below if you prefer.

-If you haven't already set up homebrew, please follow their instructions to set it up.
+If you haven't already set up Homebrew, please follow their installation instructions.

 Note: If you have an older version installed, you may need to update it in order to enable Kubernetes support.